Microsoft Teams Integration with ServiceDesk Plus

 Plus, but I would also require the Tenant ID and the Application Password.
 So, what I'm gonna do right now is I'm gonna head to Microsoft Teams.
 And over here, I'm gonna click on Generate new password.
 I'm gonna copy this password,

 and paste the same password into ServiceDesk Plus.
 Now, I've copied the password that is generated from my bot, and I've updated the same into ServiceDesk Plus.
 I add on back to Microsoft Teams, I click on OK.
 Now, what's next?

-Azure, update the same right into ServiceDesk Plus.
+update the same right into ServiceDesk Plus.
 Likewise, copy the Tenant ID, and update the same Tenant ID into ServiceDesk Plus, click on Save.
 Once we click on Save, we get a couple of other information that is required.
+We have

-We have the Redirect URL and the Bot Endpoint.
+the Redirect URL and the Bot Endpoint.
 Now, we need to transfer this Redirect URL into Microsoft Azure.
 So, click on Copy in ServiceDesk Plus, under Azure, you have Redirect URLs.
-Click on Add Redirect URL, click on Add
+Click on Add Redirect URL, click on Add a platform,

 database.
 So, after enabling this particular option, I click on Add permissions.

 - Now that we have configured the API permissions in Azure, we have to copy the Endpoint URL from ServiceDesk Plus and update the same into Microsoft Teams.
 So, I copy the Bot Endpoint, and I'm going to access Microsoft Teams.
 So, all